top of page

 FAQs

-Why is there sodium hydroxide (lye) in my soap?!
+Why is there lye in my soap?!

 Sodium hydroxide (lye) is a necessary component to soap making.
-When molecules of lye "hook up" with the molecules of fat (from the olive oil, almond oil, etc.) they chemically react to produce something totally new: soap and glycerine!
+When molecules of lye "hook up" with the molecules of fat (from the olive oil, almond oil, etc.) they chemically react to produce something totally new: soap and glycerin!
 Making soap is an awesome balance of science and creativity and both the oils and lye are carefully calculated for each batch of soap (all of our soaps actually contain more oils than are needed to convert all of the lye so that there are never any mishaps).
 The end result is that your new bar of soap no longer contains any lye and is safe to use :)

-Rosemary antioxidant is an organic and all natural product that extends the shelf-life of your soap by slowing down the oxidation of the oils used in making it.
+Rosemary antioxidant is an organic and all-natural product that extends the shelf-life of your soap by slowing down the oxidation of the oils used in making it.
 It's extracted, via CO2 extraction, from organic rosemary leaves.

 Will my soap expire?